gswebs/codenitive-captcha/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to **wp-admin → Settings → JMB Captcha**

-### Screenshots

-1. Admin page with export filters and field checkboxes
-2. Exported CSV with email, name, and other selected fields

 ### Frequently Asked Questions

 1. **Where are the plugin settings?**